sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 </response>
 ```

-This API allows you to create tickets for a customer.
+This API allows you to create tickets for a specific customer.

 ### Resource Information
-Parameter | Description
+Parameter | Value
 --------- | -----------
 URI | customer/tickets
 Rate Limited? | Yes